ripienaar/free-for-dev/README.md

   * [Doppler](https://doppler.com/) — Universal Secrets Manager for application secrets and config, with support for syncing to various cloud providers.
 Free for five users with basic access controls.
   * [Dotenv](https://dotenv.org/) — Sync your .env files, quickly & securely.
 Stop sharing your .env files over insecure channels like Slack and email, and never lose an important .env file again.
 Free for up to 3 teammates.
   * [GitGuardian](https://www.gitguardian.com) — Keep secrets out of your source code with automated secrets detection and remediation.
 Scan your git repos for 350+ types of secrets and sensitive files – Free for individuals and teams of 25 developers or less.
+  * [GitHub Security Audit](https://www.gitguardian.com/github-security-audit) - A service to evaluate organization's exposure to secrets leaks on public GitHub repositories.
+The audit identifies hardcoded secrets and provides a detailed report with a score from A to E.
   * [Have I been pwned?](https://haveibeenpwned.com) — REST API for fetching the information on the breaches.
+  * [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) - Search across 20 million exposed secrets in public GitHub repositories, gists, issues,and comments for Free
   * [hostedscan.com](https://hostedscan.com) — Online vulnerability scanner for web applications, servers, and networks.
 Ten free scans per month.
   * [Infisical](https://infisical.com/) — Open source platform that lets you manage developer secrets across your team and infrastructure: everywhere from local development to staging/production 3rd-party services.
 Free for up to 5 developers.
   * [Internet.nl](https://internet.nl) — Test for modern Internet Standards like IPv6, DNSSEC, HTTPS, DMARC, STARTTLS and DANE